So here you are. You have been using Ansible for a while and have walked already different paths is using and installing it naming a few:

 Install on your laptop

 I myself keep getting Windows like laptops from my employers.
 Since me and python versions and installations on windows have never been friends I stepped out of installing frameworks on my guest developer OS.
 Another reason not to do your installation on your developer system is.
 Sure you like Ansible, maybe you are a true Ansibalist, but there might come a time that you want to try other things Saltstack for example or just some native python code.
 Do you want you developer system to be contaminated with every new project?
 And what about the different ways you work.
 Maybe you need some different way to to do things for example at home and at work.
 So never been a big fan of pushing an automation framework directly onto your development system!
+For me running an installation of WSL2 with Ubuntu and using this for local Ansible starting point is just goed enough.
+(See also instaling WSL2 on Windows10)

 Install in a virtual env

 This is what I actually use in deployment pipeline where an teamcity Agent or within Gitlabs there are python virtual env’s setup.
 What you do here is install Ansible inside a virtualenv with every deploy.
 It prevents having a permanent system running like the below install on a ESX farm.
 Frankly speaking this is great when you have your automated deployment pipeline worked out.
 But in the speed of development phase it gets annoying quickly to have a PR checked disturbing your coworker doing a 4-eyes check.(somehwere between 5-120 minutes) Have the automated linting processes go over your code(1.5 minutes).
 And then deploy your build (0.5 - 1 minutes) just to see that you made a grammaticaly correct mistake in your code that passed correct through your linting but results in state of not being able to deploy at the moment and this might again cause havoc in another persons workflow also.
 So testing stuff is an essential part before pusing into an operational pipeline.
 And last but not least as this blog is mainly about private projects, there is now deployment pipeline so far in my home projects.
+I do tend to use a venv from within my WSL2 environment to keep that installtion clean.
+(See also Ansible in a venv)

 Install on an ESX farm